 FINAL SCORE & GRANDSTAND

 Before 24/7 sports channels and instant notifications, Saturday afternoons meant one thing for football fans: Grandstand and Final Score.
 The ritual of watching results come in was sacred.
+I think anyone of a certain age knows exactly what I'm talking about.

 GRANDSTAND

 Running from 1958 to 2007, Grandstand was the BBC's flagship sports programme.
 Saturday editions became essential viewing for football fans, with the famous classified football results and Vidiprinter a highlight.
+Nearly 50 years of brilliant sports television.
+What a run.

 THE CLASSIFIED RESULTS